1871fotc/fotc/docs/about/data.md

     - a JSON [Table Schema](https://specs.frictionlessdata.io/table-schema/) file describing the structure of the data
     - a [Markdown](https://commonmark.org/help/) file describing the provenance of the data

-The data is available from links on this site and via [GitHub](https://github.com/Stephen-Gates/fotc/tree/main/docs/assets/data).
+The data is available from links on this site and via [GitHub](https://github.com/Stephen-Gates/fotc/tree/main/docs/assets/data) :fontawesome-brands-github:

 We plan to experiment publishing our data as Linked Open Data.